 If we continue to outsource all of our production of stuff to other countries, at some point, those other countries will own all the assets in the United States.

-Right about now, your friend and family member Fred is saying “Well who cares?
-Why don't we all just sit back on the couch, relax, never work a day in our lives if all these foreigners are willing to produce all this stuff and all we have to do is give them green pieces of paper?
+Right about now, your friend and family member Fred is saying, “Well who cares?
+Why don't we all just sit back on the couch, relax, and never work a day in our lives if all these foreigners are willing to produce all this stuff, and all we have to do is give them green pieces of paper?
 Who cares if they own all the assets?”

 I would remind your friend and family member Fred what wealth is.

-How Is The Petrodollar System Crushing The Middle Class?
+How The Petrodollar Global Monetary System Is Crushing The Middle Class

 After the petrodollar system was put in place, and 40+ years later, instead of seeing lots of manufacturing, we see things like Uber, Top Golf or DoorDash, a lot of restaurants and bars, lawyers, and accountants.